Gå till innehåll

 Pharmaceutical analyses of water in Region Stockholm

-Fexofenadine has been found in purified wastewater and surface water within Region Stockholm during 2018.
+Fexofenadine has been found in purified wastewater and surface water within Region Stockholm, Sweden, during 2021.
+Fexofenadine is not among the substances that have been analyzed in recent years.

 Report Goodpoint 2019